-The distinguished West Country artist Brian Rice, as well as opening his studio for Dorset Artweeks (May 28 - June 12), will this year be celebrating his 80th birthday in August with the publication of the first complete catalogue of his paintings.
-Brian Rice: Paintings 1952-2016 covers his work over the last 64 years, and includes an essay by distinguished art critic Andrew Lambirth.
+The distinguished West Country artist Brian Rice celebrated his 80th birthday in August 2016 with the publication of the first complete Catalogue Raisonné of his paintings.
+‘Brian Rice: Paintings 1952-2016’.
+This major publication covers his work over the last 64 years, and includes an essay by distinguished art critic Andrew Lambirth.
 Full details are on the News and Publications pages.

 Born in Yeovil, Rice grew up in Tintinhull and Montacute.
 He attended Yeovil School of Art and became friends with fellow artist Derek Boshier.
 In the 1960s, Rice was at the heart of the London art scene, producing some of the era’s most groundbreaking paintings and prints.

 In 1995 he held his first exhibition for 20 years.
 The solo show at The Meeting House in Ilminster was followed in 1998 by his ‘Art and Archaeology’ solo exhibition at Somerset County Museum in Taunton, where he displayed his works alongside his numerous finds from the New House restoration, including around 20,000 shards of pottery.
 Exhibitions in London, St Ives and Dorset ensued, including a highly successful retrospective of his 1960s work at the Redfern Gallery in Cork Street in 2014.

 In 2013, Rice published a catalogue raisonné of his prints, the companion piece to the forthcoming paintings catalogue.
 (Details on the Publications page).